devSayed-spec/gayanara-ecommerce-analysis/README.md

 ## Business Problem

-Gayanara's buying team needs to restock products with a limited budget.
+Gayanara's buying team needs to restock products, but the available budget is limited.

-The team needs to know which products sell the most, which brands are the strongest revenue contributors, which popular products are currently out of stock, and which products are accumulating inventory without sales.
+They need to know which products sell the most, which brands contribute the most revenue, which popular products are out of stock, and which products are sitting in inventory without sales.

-The goal is to prevent restocking budget from being allocated to the wrong products.
+Without this information, the team may restock slow-moving products while leaving high-demand products unavailable.

+## Objective

+This project analyzes sales and inventory data to help the buying team decide which products should be restocked, discounted, or reviewed further.

 ## Business Questions

-1. Which products are included in the Top 10 best-selling products based on total units sold?
+1. Which products are included in the Top 10 based on total units sold?
 2. Which brands generate the highest revenue?
+3. Does the brand with the highest revenue also sell the most units?
-3. Which popular products have zero current stock and may create potential lost sales?
+4. Which products are considered dead stock, meaning they have available inventory but zero recorded sales?
-4. Which products have available stock but zero recorded sales and should be considered dead stock?
+5. Which products have sales history but zero current stock, indicating potential lost sales?

 ## Dataset